ingrideliasson/PlanIt/README.md

 - React
 - Tailwind CSS

-## Getting started
+## Getting started, t
 A live demo site is accessible [here](https://planit-z230.onrender.com/login).
 Note that it may take a minute to start up.
+Also note that data is not persistent, the site is only a demo.

 To get the app running locally on your computer, follow these steps.